honza/socrates/README.markdown

             style.css
         config.yaml

-The `posts` directory is where you will place your posts files. `layout` is your basic theme or a template. `config.yaml` is a site-wide configuration file.
+The `posts` directory is where you will place your posts files.
+Anything prefixed with `-` or `.` will be ignored. `layout` is your basic theme or a template. `config.yaml` is a site-wide configuration file.

 When you are ready to generate your site, you run: